13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 This is my personal favorite festival as they host so many artisans from all over the state and really showcase small businesses, beautiful, handcrafted items, and a lavender market!
 Along with live music and a lavender and wine pairing from the Becker Vineyard, this is a not-miss event.

-You will be able to cut your own lavender and participate in demonstrations of how to create your own essential oils and purchase a variety of products.
+You will be able to cut your own lavender, participate in demonstrations on creating your own essential oils, and purchase a variety of products.
 This is a two-day event, every first weekend in May.

 North Texas Lavender Festival